Madis0/OneBar/README.md

 * If you get hungry, the hunger overlay is displayed over the health by its value.
   * If you eat, you'll lose the overlay and the value, because you no longer need it.
   * If you are also underwater, the water bar is displayed on top of health _and_ hunger because it is the most important value in this case.
 * Health is _always_ the first number and hunger is _almost always_ the last number (except when you have the hunger effect).
   * Everything in between is an estimate, additional health or damage source (can be disabled).
+  * You can also enable "Show additional symbols" in options to get icons for those
 * Remember [old Minecraft without hunger and experience](https://minecraft.fandom.com/wiki/File:Beta_1.7.png)?
 This mod gives you a visually similar experience without losing modern functionality.

 The mod only uses client-side data, so it is never needed on a server.
 There are also a lot of settings for configuring the colors and visibility of various elements.